bodilhundevad/openai-email-responder/README.md

 The app is available through: https://email-generator.osc-fr1.scalingo.io/

+## Features

+- Generate emails based on the context provided or received email
+- Select different tonalities for the email
+- Copy generated email to clipboard
+- Uses OpenAI API to generate email

-## Development
+## Technologies

-This app was developed using Test-Driven Development principles with RSpec, Capybara, VCR, and Webmock.
-The following are some of the key technologies used in the app:
+This app was developed using Test-Driven Development principles.

-- Ruby 3.1.2
-- Rails 7.0.4
+- Ruby on Rails
-- Postgresql
-- Puma web server
-- Turbo-rails
-- Stimulus-rails
-- Sassc-rails
-- Autoprefixer-rails
-- Font-awesome-sass
-- Simple_form
+- RSpec
 - Capybara
-- Selenium-webdriver
+- VCR
-- Webdrivers
+- Webmock
-- Ruby-openai
+- OpenAI API

+## Requirements

+Ruby 3.1.2
+Rails 7.0.4
+PostgreSQL 1.1

 ## Installation